Millionaire: Historical worth

 Thus one would need to have almost thirty million dollars today to have the purchasing power of a US millionaire in 1900, or more than 100 million dollars to have the same impact on the US economy.

 Multimillionaire

 Dated ways of describing someone worth n millions are "n-fold millionaire" and "millionaire n times over".
 Still commonly used is multimillionaire, which refers to individuals with net assets of 2 million or more of a currency.
-There are approximately 584,000 US$ multimillionaires who have net assets of $10M+ worldwide in 2017.
+Worldwide, there were approximately 584,000 people who have net assets equivalent to US$10M+ in 2017.
 Roughly 1.5% of US$ millionaires are "ultra-high-net-worth individuals" (ultra-HNWIs), defined as those with a net worth or wealth of $30 million or more.
 There are approximately 226,000 ultra-HNWIs in the world in 2017, according to Wealth-X. The rising prevalence of people possessing ever increasing quantities of wealth has given rise to additional terms to further differentiate millionaires.
 Individuals with net assets of 100 million or more of a currency are commonly termed centimillionaires, or more rarely hectomillionaires.

+John Jacob Astor (1763–1848) is regarded as the first US-dollar multimillionaire.
+At the time of his death, he was worth $20–30 million, equivalent to approximately 1% of US GDP.